-MAG Silver Corp. is a growth-oriented Canadian development and exploration company focused on becoming a top-tier primary silver mining company by exploring and advancing high-grade, district scale, precious metals projects in the Americas.
-Its principal focus and asset is the 4,000 tonnes per day Juanicipio project (44%), operated by Fresnillo Plc ("Fresnillo") (56%) (the "Juanicipio Project").
-The Juanicipio Project is located in the Fresnillo Silver Trend in Mexico, the world's premier silver mining camp, where in addition to underground mine production and processing of mineralized material, an expanded exploration program is in place targeting multiple highly prospective targets.
-MAG is also executing multi-phase exploration programs at the Deer
+MAG Silver Corp. is a growth-oriented Canadian exploration company focused on advancing high-grade, district scale precious metals projects in the Americas.
+MAG is emerging as a top-tier primary silver mining company through its (44%) joint venture interest in the 4,000 tonnes per day ("tpd") Juanicipio Mine, operated by Fresnillo plc ("Fresnillo") (56%).
+The mine is located in the Fresnillo Silver Trend in Mexico, the world's premier silver mining camp, where in addition to underground mine production and processing of high-grade mineralized material, an expanded exploration program is in place targeting multiple highly prospective targets.
+MAG is also executing multi-phase exploration programs at the Deer Trail 100% earn-in Project in Utah and the 100% owned Larder Project, located in the historically prolific Abitibi region of Canada.

-Management's Discussion & Analysis

-For the three months ended March 31, 2023

-(expressed in thousands of US dollars except as otherwise noted)
+Management's Discussion & Analysis For the three and six months ended June 30, 2023 (expressed in thousands of US dollars except as otherwise noted)